Samsung DVE45T3400W Dryer Relay Replacement Guide

 Coil Resistance Test

-Before committing to relay replacement on your DVE45T3400W, you can perform preliminary testing to confirm relay failure:
+Before you commit to replacing the relay on your DVE45T3400W, you can perform preliminary testing to confirm relay failure:

 - Record the resistance reading: A healthy relay coil will show resistance between 200-2000 ohms depending on the specific relay design used in your DVE45T3400W.
-A reading of infinite resistance (∞ or OL) indicates an open coil and definite relay failure.
-A reading of 0 ohms or very low resistance may indicate a short circuit
+A reading of infinite resistance (∞ or OL) indicates an open coil and confirms relay failure.
+A reading of 0 ohms or very low resistance may indicate a short circuit.

 Contact Resistance Test